How one Sacramento woman adopted the Lynx 14 years ago and never looked back

 “Nobody expected they would get this far,” she said.
 “But you don’t make expectations, you just take the things that are put in your road and go with it.
 And I think that’s one of the things that makes the Lynx work so well.”

 Herrera’s long-distance fandom is aided by the fact that her sister now lives in Minneapolis (and jokes that Brunson followed her here).
 For the past 14 years, the sisters have planned their vacations while referencing the WNBA schedule.
-“We look at the calendar as soon as they issue it,” she said.
+“We look at the calendar as soon as they issue it,” Herrera said.

-Northern California never formed another WNBA team, to Herrera’s disappointment.
+Northern California never formed another WNBA team to Herrera’s disappointment.
 Sure, Los Angeles got the Sparks.
 But she hates L.A.

-Herrera flew back to California after catching the Lynx’s last home game of the season on Friday, when the team forced a Game 5 in New York.
+Herrera flew back to California after catching the Lynx’s last home game of the season on Friday when the team forced a Game 5 in New York.
 She will be watching the championship game at home.

 And her neighbors will know she’s back.